CAL License Definition

 Reading Time – 1 minute, 30 seconds

 CAL licensing definition means Client Access License (CAL).
 It’s a license provided by commercial software vendors to their customers to grant access to different software services.
-Some software client access licenses require to pay for each installation and some client access licenses require to pay for each user or computer that access or utilize the services provided by the software.
+Some software CAL requires to pay for each installation and some other CAL requires to pay for each user or computer that access or utilize the services provided by the software.

 A CAL consists of a certificate of authenticity (CoA) and a license key and it can be considered as a legal permit to connect client computers to commercial server software.
 For example, if you purchase 10 CAL for Windows Server 2016, that allows ten different uses of your organization to access the server.
 If you require more client computers to access the server, you need to purchase more client access licenses.